bids-standard/bids-starter-kit/reports/Google-2018-report.md

 However, these were only for a limited audience, and there was a need for central organization.
 We hoped to create a central repository accessible to everyone that would contain easy to read documentation and a collection of useful resources.

-**[ADD A FEW SENTENCES HERE ABOUT WHAT **YOU** (Patrick) did for the starter kit.]**

-It was my responsibility over the Google Summer of Code to be the lead maintainer of the repository.
-I was in charge of managing issues and pull requests, and for responding to request from the senior developers and new contributors a like.
+It way my responsibility over the Google Summer of Code to be the lead developer and maintainer of the repository.
+When responding to requests from both senior developers and new contributors alike, this meant breaking down requested features into action items that could be assigned to either myself or the relevant expert.
+Periodically, I would then go through the list of issues to make sure progress on them “die out”.
+As a content creator, my work was primarily focused on the README and wiki.
+This included writing content and enhancing user experience by designing a clear framework.

 ## Problem definitions and solutions